-First, because the Committee knows that the search for a Lead Teaching Pastor will be successful only if God directs the search, each meeting is centered around prayer.
+First, because the Committee knows that the search for a Senior Pastor will be successful only if God directs the search, each meeting is centered around prayer.
 The meeting begins and ends with prayer, and in the middle of the meeting, the Committee breaks up into groups and spends time in prayer.
 Psalm 32:8 has been an important verse for the Committee throughout the meeting process: “I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”
 The Committee fervently seeks the Lord’s instruction and counsel, and asks that you continue to lift up the process in prayer as well.

 Second, the Committee discusses each of the potential candidates on the Committee’s list.
 There are typically three or four names on the list for discussion at a meeting, and in preparation for each meeting, the Committee members watch or listen to two or three sermons for each potential candidate.
 This allows the Committee to assess preaching style and ability, and gain insights into the potential candidate’s theology.